monome/docs/norns/engine-study-2.md

 		});

 		// NEW: since each voice shares the same parameters,
-		// we can build a general function for each parameter
+		//   we can define a command for each parameter that accepts a voice index Moonshine.voiceKeys.do({ arg voiceKey;
-		// and pass it the voice and value kernel.global_voiceKeys.do({ arg voiceKey;
 			kernel.params[voiceKey].keysValuesDo({ arg paramKey;
 				this.addCommand(paramKey, "sf", {arg msg;
 					kernel.setParam(msg[1].asSymbol,paramKey.asSymbol,msg[2].asFloat);
 				});
 			});
 		});

-		// NEW: alternate way of add controls for parameters.
-		// mirror the 'setParam' function of our class definition
-		// and pass voice key, parameter name, and value /*this.addCommand(\set_param, "ssf", { arg msg;
-			var voiceKey = msg[1].asSymbol;
-			var paramKey = msg[2].asSymbol;
-			var paramValue = msg[3].asFloat;
-			kernel.setParam(voiceKey, paramKey, paramValue);
-		});*/

 		// NEW: add a command to free all the voices this.addCommand(\free_all_notes, "", {